 - Add more breadcrumbs, nutritional yeast, or flax seeds aka dry ingredients if your burger mixture is too mushy

 - For my vegetarian friends, eggs and cheese can help bind veggie burgers

 - PRESS the tofu!
 Get as much liquid out of your tofu as possible.
-To press, wrap tofu block in paper towels and sandwich it between two plates.
+To press, wrap the tofu block in paper towels or a kitchen towel and sandwich it between two plates.
 Place a heavy object or pile of cookbooks on the top plate and let sit while you prep the rest of the ingredients

 Variations of veggie burger:

 - Add seasonings: Herbes de Provence or Italian seasoning would taste best in my opinion!

 - Mix in some red chili flakes for a delicious spice kick

 - Substitute the bread crumbs with a GF blend or ground oats for a gluten-free burger